 Analysts are selected during the fall semester of their junior year.
-They commit to learning from the current analysts during the spring semester of their junior year, and to serving the BAN during their senior year.
+They commit to learning from the current analysts during the spring semester of their junior year, after which a portion of the analysts are invited to continue serving the BAN during their senior year.
 They will earn seven hours of advanced business credit: one hour in the junior spring, three hours in the senior fall, and three hours in the senior spring.
 Three hours can count toward a finance major and the rest toward the Business Fellows major.